smdogroup/a2d/docs/theory.md

 Functionals $u$ and $w$ are approximated by finite-dimensional vectors $u$ and $w$ using predefined basis functions associated with the mesh.
-Within each element $\Omega _ e$, the solution and test functions are approximated by a weighted sum of basis function evaluations
+Within each element $\Omega _ e$, the solution and test functions are approximated by a weighted sum of basis functions

 $$
 \begin{align*}